Deployment

 yarn deploy

-Behind the scenes, Flareact bundles your client assets in a production-ready format and then runs wrangler publish
+Behind the scenes, Flareact bundles your client assets in a production-ready format and then runs wrangler publish.

 Deploying to a custom route

-To set a route, change workers_dev = false
+To set a route, change workers_dev = false and specify your route:

 workers_dev = false